Overtime Pay Definition

 Overtime pay is due on the regularly-scheduled paydays for which employees earned it.
 For example, if an employer pays regular wages every Friday, then every Friday the overtime pay employees earned in the same workweek is also due and payable.

 Broadly, non-management, "blue-collar" hourly and salaried employees who perform manual labor for the types of organizations listed below are eligible for overtime pay.
-"White-collar" hourly and salaried employees who work for the types of organizations listed below and earn less than $455 weekly (or less than $910 biweekly or $1971.66 monthly) are also broadly eligible.
+"White-collar" hourly and salaried employees who work for the types of organizations listed below and earn less than $455 weekly ($23,660 annually) are also broadly eligible.

 - Any engaged in interstate commerce